MicrosoftDocs/Backup-Confidential-VMs-with-CMK/articles/backup-confidential-vm-with-customer-managed-key-restore.md

 This articles describes how to restore Confidential VM (CVM) with Customer Managed Key (CMK).

-(Awaiting intro from PM)
+[Azure Backup](https://learn.microsoft.com/en-us/azure/backup/backup-overview) now iffers protecting Azure Confidential VMs (CVM) with Customer Managed Keys (CMK).
+[Azure confidential VMs](https://learn.microsoft.com/en-us/azure/virtual-machines/dcasv5-dcadsv5-series) based on AMD processors with SEV-SNP technology, offers enhanced security.
+You can protect data from cloud operator and host with VM-level confidentiality.
+Confidential VMs help meet your security needs by providing hardware-based isolation.

 ## Restore scenarios

 You can have the following set of restore scenarios:

-- **Sunny day restore scenarios**: These scenarios happens when the original Customer Managed Key (CMK), Key Vault, mHSM, and DES are available.
+- **Sunny day restore scenarios**: These scenarios happen when the original Customer Managed Key (CMK), Key Vault, mHSM, and DES are available.
 In these scenarios, you can continue the restore process as usual.

-- **Rainy day restore scenarios**: These scenarios happen when due to some reasons, original CMK, Key Vault, mHSM, DES pointing to original CMK is deleted, or backup isn't able to access the original CMK for restoring.
+- **Rainy day restore scenarios**: These scenarios happen when due to some reason, the original CMK, Key Vault, mHSM, or DES pointing to the original CMK is deleted, or backup isn't able to access the original CMK for restoring.
 In these scenarios, when you trigger the restore as usual, it fails and CVM isn't restored.
 You need to perform certain steps to restore the key (which Azure Backup backs up), point a new DES to this restored key, and trigger restore again with this DES.

-For more information on restore process, see [this article](https://learn.microsoft.com/en-us/azure/backup/backup-azure-arm-restore-vms).
+For more information on the restore process, see [this article](https://learn.microsoft.com/en-us/azure/backup/backup-azure-arm-restore-vms).

 ***Note***

-*We recommend you to to try at least 2 restores from both these scenarios.*
+*We recommend you to try at least two restores from both these scenarios.*

 ## Sunny day restore scenarios

-This section shows how you can trigger the supported restores from the **Backup Item** page as usual..
+This section shows how you can trigger the supported restores from the **Backup Item** page as usual.

 To perform the restore, on the **Restore** page, choose the supported restore mechanism, and then trigger restore.